 Still, shopping around isn’t a bad idea.
 Some argue that loyalty discounts are more complicated than they seem.
 Not only do they incentivize you to remain with your current carrier despite rate hikes.
 Your rate might go up a lot, but the loyalty discount could make it appear cheaper than it is.
 Even though price optimization is illegal in California now, you could still be paying an optimized rate on a policy created before the law was made.

 Check with your agent to ensure that you are not locked into price optimization with your current policy.
 By law, insurance agents are required to divulge that information so you can decide how comfortable you are with that company.
 Gather a few competitor quotes first, so you’re educated on the different options available to you.
 Your current company may offer to match pricing.

 Keep in mind some factors could affect the cost of a different policy.
 For example, adding a new or teenage driver to your policy could increase your expenses.
 Your credit score can also affect your insurance rate.
 If your credit score is below 620, you may pay a higher price.
 Discounts like safe driving incentives can help to mitigate those costs.

 Why are California’s rates so expensive?

-What if you’re not a full-time resident?
+What if I’m not a full-time California resident?

-Should you get more than minimum coverage?
+Should I get more than minimum coverage?

-Do you need collision or comprehensive coverage?
+Do I need collision or comprehensive coverage?

 Is California a no-fault state?